 There can be direct discrimination even if the reasons for a decision are subconscious and ingrained.
 It doesn’t have to be spelled out.
 In reality employers hardly ever admit to discrimination, even to themselves.

-There can be discrimination even if an employer is 'well-meaning', for example making stereotypical assumptions as to what a pregnant women can and can’t do at work, instead of talking matters through with the employee and carrying a proper health and safety risk assessment.
+There can be discrimination even if an employer is 'well-meaning', for example making stereotypical assumptions as to what a pregnant women can and can’t do at work, instead of talking matters through with the employee and carrying a proper health and safety risk assessment, in consultation with her.

 Indirect discrimination takes place where a requirement or condition is imposed that is apparently not discriminatory but that, in practice, is more difficult for one protected group to comply with.
 An example of this would be including in a job advertisement a minimum height requirement for applicants (i.e. imposing a condition which fewer women would be able to comply with than men).